 George Washington Carver, was an American botanist and inventor.
-The exact day and year of his birth are unknown; he was born into slavery in Missouri, either in 1861, or January 1864.
+The exact day and year of his birth are unknown; he was born in Missouri, either in 1861, or January 1864.
 Carver's reputation is based on his research into and promotion of alternative crops to cotton, such as peanuts, soybeans, and sweet potatoes, which also aided nutrition for farm families.
-He wanted poor farmers to grow alternative crops both as a source of their own food and as a source of other products to improve their quality of life.
-The most popular of his 44 practical bulletins for farmers contained 105 food recipes using peanuts.
-He also developed and promoted about 100 products made from peanuts that ...more on Wikipedia
+He wanted poor farmers to grow alternative crops both as a source of their own food and as a source of other products to improve their quality of life. ...more on Wikipedia

-Birthplace: Diamond, Missouri, United States of Americasee more on George Washington Carver
+Birthplace: Newton County, United States of America, Diamond, United States, with Territories, + moresee more on George Washington Carver

 Gregor Johann Mendel was a German-speaking Moravian scientist and Augustinian friar who gained posthumous fame as the founder of the modern science of genetics.
 Though farmers had known for centuries that crossbreeding of animals and plants could favor certain desirable traits, Mendel's pea plant experiments conducted between 1856 and 1863 established many of the rules of heredity, now referred to as the laws of Mendelian inheritance.
 Mendel worked with seven characteristics of pea plants: plant height, pod shape and color, seed shape and color, and flower position and color.
 With seed color, he showed that when a yellow pea and a green pea were bred together their offspring plant was always ...more on Wikipedia